ECburx/Idris2GL/docs/source/tutorial/datatypes.rst

       MkCoor : (x : Int) -> (y : Int) -> Coordinate

 ``Coordinate`` takes two parameters, *x* coordinate and *y* coordinate.
-For example, ``MkCoor 10 50`` indicates (10, 50) on the screen,
-represending a position with a horizontal distance of *x* and a vertical distance of *y* from the top left corner of the screen.
+Imaging you have a 1080p screen (1920*1080), the ``MkCoor 0 0`` point is in the upper left of the screen, and the ``MkCoor 1920 1080`` point is at the lower right.

 Rectangle
 =========

 ``Rect`` is used to described a rectangle area.

+The full position of a window is often described by a rectangle structure containing the screen coordinates of two points that define the upper-left and lower-right corners of the window.
+In IdrisGL, we describes this rectangle area by the upper-left point, the width and the height of it.

 .. code-block:: idris
+   :caption: ``Rect``

    data Rect : Type where
       ||| @ x X coordinate of the start point.